Lynn T. Landmesser: Career

 Landmesser started her career immediately after receiving her PhD in 1969 with a postdoctoral fellowship at the University of Utah, where she first started her research in neurobiology.
 In 1972, she started researching at Yale University.
 She stayed there for 11 years, and along with her research there, she was given the opportunity to work with students.
 She attributes much of her success in her discoveries with her work with the students on their projects.
 In 1983, she moved again to research at the University of Connecticut.
 She moved for the last time to Case Western Reserve University in 1993 where she continued researching neuroscience.
 She was appointed the Chair of the Department of Neurosciences in 1999 and stepped down after 15 years, on June 30, 2013.

+Landmesser died on 29 November 2024, one day before her 81st birthday.